-Most of human interactions is based on the exchange of words which describe our feelings, impressions, memories, opinions, or simply serve us to communicate some information.
-However, the very important part of any communication with others is the actual experience - the sensations that arise in the present moment.
-Many people forget about it and focus just on the discursive element.
-What to say, how to say it, when to respond and of course, where our words should be directed to.
+Most of our interactions is based on the exchange of words that describe our feelings, impressions, memories, opinions, or simply serve us to communicate some information.
+However, the very important part of any communication with others is the actual experience - various sensations that arise in the present moment.
+It's easy to forget about it and focus just on the words and language.
+What to say, how to say it, when to respond and of course - towards whom our words should be directed to.

-The discourse is not only evident while communicating with others but also enables us to make sense of our sensations in a comfort of our own heads.
+The discourse is not only evident while communicating with others, but also enables us to make sense of our sensations in a comfortable space of our own heads.
 These interpretations of what’s happening to us manifest themselves as thought processes or an internal dialogue that most people engage in.

 Although the discourse is very important as it enables us to communicate whatever we intend to communicate, our relationship with the world and other people depends upon the actual experience that occurs in each present moment.

 Our perception acts like grasping hands.
-When we perceive something, we grasp its visual elements, we grasp for its smell, or its texture.
+When we perceive something, we grasp its visual elements, we grasp its smell, or its texture.
 All these sensations accumulate and express themselves in their totality as “The Experience”.
 However, such perceptive process does not end on just accumulating raw, sensory data.
-The important part of it is what we will make of it, how will we interpret it and what meaning can we assign to a our experience.
+The important part of it is what we can make of it: how will we interpret it and what meaning can we assign to that which we can perceive.

-It is a great skill to be able to convert our perception into words in the unbiased manner.
-Our cognitive filter that sorts and organizes our experiences (perceptual data) can often block our way to meaningfully experience whatever there is to experience.
-Some people are mostly intellectual and their feelings and sensations might not matter to them as much, because the majority of their perception is filtered through the process of thinking - “This is stupid, this makes sense, this fits here, that fits there, etc.”.
-Some other people will prefer approaching “The Experience” through their evaluations and feelings - “I like this, I don’t like that, this makes me feel good, that makes me feel bad, etc.”.
+It is a great skill to be able to convert our perception into words in an unbiased manner.
+Our cognitive filter sorts and organizes our experiences (perceptual data) and can often block our way toward meaningful experience.
+Some people are quite intellectual and their feelings and sensations might not matter to them as much, because the majority of their perception is filtered through the process of thinking - “This is stupid, this makes sense, this fits here, that fits there, etc.”.
+Other people will prefer approaching “The Experience” through their evaluations and feelings - “I like this, I don’t like that, this makes me feel good, that makes me feel bad, etc.”.
 And what a great tragedy it is to be biased towards one direction - thinkers might miss out on the emotional aspects of their experiences, whereas feelers might get so immersed in their feelings that it might become impossible for them to make any sense from their sensations and emotions.

-“The Experience” might seem confusing if we cannot communicate what we experience (even to ourselves), and it’s confusing if we cannot properly experience it because we are stuck in thinking about the experience, skillfully avoiding experiencing it in a present moment.
+“The Experience” might seem confusing if we cannot communicate what we experience (even to ourselves), and it’s confusing if we cannot properly experience due to being stuck in thinking about the experience, skillfully avoiding experiencing it in a present moment.

 Regardless which path we take, “The Experience” is the central element of our existence, but because we are humans and we have the ability to reason, making sense of what we experience not only enables us to extract the personal meaning from whatever happens to us, but might also influence our further experiences.